-A microRNA gene is transcribed and processed into a microRNA.
-The microRNA might perfectly or partially match the mRNA, preventing protein synthesis.
+A microRNA gene on DNA is transcribed and processed into a microRNA.
+It might perfectly or partially match the mRNA.

 The miRNA directs the protein complex to "matching" mRNA molecules (ones that form base pairs with the miRNA).
 When the RNA-protein complex binds.2